olehzu/WeatherNOW/README.md

 ## **Current Features**

 1. **Location-Based Weather**: After a user allows the app to use location services, it will load the weather data in the user's current location
-2. **Real-Time Updates**: Frequent updates via the Weatherstack API ensure accurate and up-to-date information.
+2. **Real-Time Updates**: Frequent updates via the Weatherstack API ensure accurate and up-to-date information
 3. **User-Friendly Interface**:
-   - Key data like temperature and conditions are always visible at the top.
+   - Key data like temperature and conditions are always visible at the top
-   - Additional metrics are displayed in scrollable fields.
+   - Additional metrics are displayed in scrollable fields
-   - A clean, minimalistic design ensures readability.
+   - A clean, minimalistic design ensures readability
-4. **Dynamic Theme Support**: The app automatically adjusts to the phone's light or dark mode for optimal user experience.
+4. **Dynamic Theme Support**: The app automatically adjusts to the phone's light or dark mode for optimal user experience

 ---